Fixed: iCloud and iMessage Accounts Do Not Match

 start to fix icloud and imessage accounts do not match

-Method 3: Verify iMessage status
+Method 3: Verify iMessage Status

-check imessage status
+• check system status

 iMessage can only be sent when you are connected to a network.
 Without a strong network connection, message may not be sent.
 You can use the cellular or Wi-Fi network on your iPhone & iPad to connect to the Internet.
 If this connection is unstable, iCloud can't sync your data.
 Follow these steps to determine the status of your network connection.

-Step 1: Swipe down from the top right corner of the screen to access the Control Center and tap the Wi-Fi pattern to turn it off.
+• Step 1.
+Swipe down from the top right corner of the screen to access the Control Center and tap the Wi-Fi pattern to turn it off.

-Step 2: Wait for a while and long press on the Wi-Fi pattern to select a network with a strong signal from it.
+• Step 2.
+Wait for a while and long press on the Wi-Fi pattern to select a network with a strong signal from it.

-Step 3: You can turn on the cellular network at the same time so that your iPhone will automatically switch to the cellular data when the wi-fi signal is unstable.
+• Step 3.
+You can turn on the cellular network at the same time so that your iPhone will automatically switch to the cellular data when the wi-fi signal is unstable.

-check network connection
+• check network connection

-Method 5: Force restart your iPhone
+Method 5: Force Restart Your iPhone

 It's also possible that iMessage and iCloud accounts do not match because of a temporary software glitch.
 Force restarting your iPhone will fix most of the minor software glitches and restore all the features to their optimal state.
 You can follow the steps below to force restart your iPhone.